-- 1 I'm trying to pay off an old debt I owe to a generous benefactor. - 2 My ill-gotten gains go to support my family. - 4 I will become the greatest thief that ever lived. - 5 I'm guilty of a terrible crime.
-I hope I can redeem myself for it. - 6 Someone I loved died because of a mistake I made.
+- l'm trying to pay off an old debt l owe to a generous benefactor. - 2 My ill-gotten gains go to support my family. - Something important was taken from me, and I aim to steal it back. - 4 I will become the greatest thief that ever lived. - 5 I'm guilty of a terrible crime.
+I hope I can redeem myself for it - 6 Someone I loved died because of a mistake I made.
 That will never happen again.